Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 end
 {% endcodeblock %}

-We're using current user's `lat` & `lon` attributes and the radius from params to perform the filtering.
-You should remember to convert miles to kilimeters, because Sunspot operates on kilometers.
+We're using the current user's `lat` & `lon` attributes and the radius from params to perform the filtering.
+You should remember to convert miles to kilometers, because Sunspot operates on kilometers.

 OK, first version of the people search is ready to try, let's run it.